mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 ### How can I get my strings localized?

-Strings need to be added to localization files in known locations within the mozilla-central tree.
+Strings need to be added to localization files in known locations within the `mozilla-firefox` tree.
 For all the technical details about these paths and the supported formats, see [this document](https://firefox-source-docs.mozilla.org/build/buildsystem/locales.html#exposing-strings).

-Once strings land in mozilla-central, they will be exposed for localization in Pontoon typically within a week or sooner.
+Once strings land in `mozilla-firefox`, they will be exposed for localization in Pontoon typically within a week or sooner.

 ### Where can I find the localized strings?